ocaml/opam/doc/pages/Manual.md

 the version defined by variable `version` (which is the version of the package being defined).
-Conditions can be added using the same logical operators present in pure package formulas, so one can also write `"foo" { >= "3.12" & build }`, which makes the dependency dependent on the boolean value of the variable `build`.
+Conditions can be added using the same logical operators present in pure package formulas, so one can also write `"foo" { >= "3.12" & build }`, which makes the dependency dependent on the Boolean value of the variable `build`.

 When the version formula reduces to `false`, as would be the case here when